 Looking slightly southeast from the summit at a pretty tarn beneath the continuation of Barnaby Ridge.
 West Castle (centre) is one of two peaks on Lys Ridge.

-Lys Peak is in the centre.
-It is the highest point on Lys Ridge – which is an amazing ridge walk!
+Lys Ridge is in the centre and is an amazing ridge walk!
 The continuation of Barnaby Ridge is in the foreground.
 La Coulotte Peak is on the far right.